 Naropa University requires an earned grade of "C" or higher for all prerequisite coursework.
-Due to the competitive nature and academic rigor of the MA Transpersonal Counseling Psychology: Wilderness Therapy program, a grade of "B" or above is recommended.
+Due to the competitive nature and academic rigor of the Transpersonal Wilderness Therapy program, a grade of "B" or above is recommended.
 All prerequisites are to be completed at accredited on-site or online academic institutions for credit (not pass/fail or audited).
-Official transcripts of this coursework must be sent to the Office of Admissions by July 1st, 2015, and all courses are subject to approval and may require additional documentation such as a syllabus or course description.
+Official transcripts of this coursework must be sent to the Office of Admissions by July 1st, 2016, and all courses are subject to approval and may require additional documentation such as a syllabus or course description.
 Please fill out the appropriate title and institution for each course listed below.

 A wilderness experience of ten consecutive days in the backcountry is a prerequisite for this program.
 This prerequisite may be completed with an organized outfitting company or as a personal trip.
 Please describe the details of your trip, including the dates, outfitting company (if applicable) and specific plans for completing this prerequisite prior to the start of the program.
 If you are developing a plan, please consult with the Wilderness Therapy admissions counselor before submitting the plan to us.
 The trip criteria includes: ten days under the stars (no huts, cabins, or hostels); travel by personal means (no motorized cars/boats, horses, etc) and all necessary gear for food and equipment carried on your person (no car camping or use of sherpas).

 - For more information on guided wilderness trips, please go to: